 Don’t make them send you that thanks–but–no–thanks email the previous admin assistant wrote.

 Write an administrative assistant cover letter that makes them think, “Wow!
 I need this candidate to write everything from now on!”

 Aim for a short cover letter for your administrative assistant resume.
 Show you’ve got the skills, you know the company inside out, and provide them with an offer they can’t refuse.

 Not sure what we mean?
 We’ve got you covered.
-Here’s our complete guide on how to write a perfect cover letter: Administrative Assistant Cover Letter Sample & Writing Guide
+Here’s our complete guide on how to write a cover letter that fits your perfect resume: Administrative Assistant Cover Letter Sample & Writing Guide

 You can also see general cover letter writing tips here: Cover Letter for a Resume: 12+ Sample Cover Letter Sections